OBF/obf-docs/Affiliated-Project-Policy.md

 The projects considered OBF member projects prior to enactment of this policy are grandfathered to Affiliated OBF Project status.
 These projects are the so-called Bio\* Projects, which consist of [BioPerl], [Biopython], [BioJava], [BioRuby], [BioSQL]; [DAS] (Distributed Annotation System); and [EMBOSS] (European Molecular Biology Open Software Suite).

+Other projects that existed prior to enactment of this policy can be grandfathered to Affiliated or Candidate OBF Project status as well upon approval by the OBF Board of Directors.
+It is expected that the Board will do so in public session.
+For pre-existing projects grandfathered to Candidate OBF Project status the minimum waiting period for seeking Affiliate OBF Project status is waived.

 ## Dispute and Board Veto

 Any dispute on votes or current affiliation status of a project must